pyca/cryptography/docs/contributing.rst

         if not is_valid:
             raise InvalidSignature

+Every recipe should include a version or algorithmic marker of some sort in its output in order to allow transparent upgrading of the algorithms in use, as the algorithms or parameters needed to achieve a given security margin evolve.

 APIs at the :doc:`/hazmat/primitives/index` layer should always take an explicit backend, APIs at the recipes layer should automatically use the :func:`~cryptography.hazmat.backends.default_backend`, but optionally allow